MedDali-Jaziri/Just-Book-Store-WebSite-3/README.md

 # Just-Book-Store-WebSite-3-LAMP-3-tiers

 &nbsp;&nbsp;&nbsp;JustBook Web Site carried out by Mohamed Ali Jaziri this project was carried out by php.
-For more information you must watch all the video decription for understand the demo for this WebSite in my Youtube channel https://www.youtube.com/watch?v=dyL1FHwxQCs.

 <h3>How you can use this application</h3>